josh-collinsworth/sveltekit-blog-starter/README.md

 ## Colors

 This starter has a default color palette (Credit to [coolors.co](https://coolors.co/palettes/trending)) but you can easily override those in the CSS.
+The color variable values can be found in `static/css/vars.css`.

 ## Fonts